michbur/gp-conference/content/_index.md

 # Register

-To register, please use the form below.
+To register, please use [this form](https://forms.gle/xYiPUE6hCenhgb3x8).
 The Symposium happens on the Google Meet platform, so to participate you need only a valid Google account and a modern web browser.
 {{< newsletter_sign_up id="newsletter-sign-up-form" placeholder_email="Your Email" button_label="Register">}}

 # About